JavOrraca/tidymodels-mcp/README.md

 ## Overview

 While this MCP server is extensible for use with tool-agnostic agentic AI workflows, in it's current form it can be paired with [Cline.bot](https://cline.bot/) and [Claude Desktop](https://claude.ai/download) as a local MCP server.
-The purpose of this MCP is to monitor tidymodels ecosystem, specifically the GitHub repositories [under the tidymodels organization](https://github.com/tidymodels), providing comprehensive information about tidymodels packages, functions, and common workflows.
+The purpose of this MCP is to monitor the tidymodels ecosystem, specifically the GitHub repositories [under the tidymodels organization](https://github.com/tidymodels), providing comprehensive information about tidymodels packages, functions, and common workflows.

 Currently, I'm getting better MCP performance when paired with Cline to: